IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 <div id="qse-macos-linux-0" class="tab-pane fade">
 <ol><li>
-Click <b>Download Streams QSE</b> to go to the IBM Streams Quick Start Edition page and use the following instructions for your operating system.
+Click <b>Download Streams Quick Start Edition</b> to go to the IBM Streams Quick Start Edition page and use the following instructions for your operating system.
 </li>
 <li>
 Extract the <code>Streams4Docker4300EL7</code> file into a directory.